SyoolahHome/Syoolah/hours_tracker.md

 # 16

 Imlemntation of a comments section screen for each post, not completed yet but the basic functionality is there.

+# 17

+- global refactoring of the code, fixing some minor bugs in the whole app.